Semilinear nonlocal elliptic equations with source term and measure data: Green kernel

 \subsection{Estimates on the Green kernels}

 We next establish some estimates for the Green kernel.
 The following results were proved in \cite{Aba_2019}. \begin{proposition}[{\cite[Theorem 3.9]{Aba_2019}}] Suppose that $\alpha > (\gamma-2s) \vee (-\gamma-1)$.
 Then the mapping $\Gbb^{\Omega}\colon L^1(\Omega,\delta^{\gamma} ) \longrightarrow L^1(\Omega,\delta^{\alpha})$ is well-defined and continuous.
-In particular, if $\gamma < 2s$ then $\Gbb^{\Omega} \colon L^1(\Omega,\delta^{\gamma} ) \longrightarrow L^1(\Omega)$ is continuous. \end{proposition} We remark that if \eqref{eq_K2} is fulfilled then $\gamma -2s > -\gamma -1$.
-Hence the condition in Proposition \ref{prop_L1estimate} reduces to $\alpha > \gamma - 2s$.
-Some improvements of the above result have been achieved for the SFL in \cite{AbaDup_2017}, for RFL in \cite{CheVer_2014} and for a more general class of nonlocal operators in function or measure settings.
+In particular, if $\gamma < 2s$ then $\Gbb^{\Omega} \colon L^1(\Omega,\delta^{\gamma} ) \longrightarrow L^1(\Omega)$ is continuous. \end{proposition} Some improvements of the above result have been achieved for the SFL in \cite{AbaDup_2017}, for RFL in \cite{CheVer_2014} and for a more general class of nonlocal operators in function or measure settings.
 The next result provides sharp estimates for the Green operator which covers or improves the above-mentioned results.
-Our approach involves weighted Marcinkiewicz spaces introduced in Section \ref{sec:LPspace}.
+Our approach involves weighted Marcinkiewicz spaces introduced in Subsection \ref{sec:LPspace}.
 Put

 Notice that if $\alpha>\gamma - 2s$ then $p_{\gamma,\alpha}>1$.
 In particular, $p^* = p_{\gamma,\gamma} > 1$.

 \begin{proposition} Let $\alpha$ be such that

 Then $\Gbb^{\Omega} : \M(\Omega,\delta^{\gamma} ) \longrightarrow M^{p_{\gamma,\alpha}}(\Omega,\delta^{\alpha} )$ is continuous, namely there exists a positive constant $C = C(\Omega,N,s,\gamma,\alpha)$ such that